benrotenberg/laboetie/README.md

 ---

-laboetie is the fluid dynamics code for chemical applications.
+laboetie is a fluid dynamics code for chemical applications.
 It is based on the Lattice-Boltzmann algorithm to solve fluid dynamics equations.
 [more to come]